tchen00/MKS65-FinalProject/README.md

 #### Description of Project

-CMineSweeper will be our team&#39;s attempt at recreating the amazing single-player computer game.
+CMineSweeper-Multiplayer will be our team&#39;s attempt at recreating the amazing single-player computer game.
 MineSweeper.
 The objective of the game is to clear a board (can be both square/rectangular) containing hidden mines with activating any of them.
 The neighboring mines will give the user a number clue as to how many mines surround it.

 **Description of User Interface:**